-- User powers on the Sun Fire 15K (CPU/disk, and CD-ROM).
-The Solaris operating environment on the SC boots automatically. - During the boot process, the /etc/init.d/sms script is called.
-This script starts the SMS software by invoking a background process, which starts and monitors ssd. ssd is the SMS startup daemon responsible for starting and monitoring all the SMS daemons and servers. - 3. ssd(1M) in turn invokes: mld, pcd, hwad, tmd, dsmd, esmd, mand, osd, dca, efe and smnptd.
-It also starts dxs to initialize the domain X server.
+- 1. User powers on the Sun Fire 15K/12K (CPU/disk, and CD-ROM).
+The Solaris operating environment on the SC boots automatically. - 2.
+During the boot process, the /etc/init.d/sms script is called.
+This script, for security reasons, disables forwarding, broadcast and multicasting over the MAN network.
+It then starts the SMS software by invoking a background process, which starts and monitors ssd. ssd is the SMS startup daemon responsible for starting and monitoring all the SMS daemons and servers. - 3. ssd(1M) in turn invokes: mld, pcd, hwad, tmd, dsmd, esmd, mand, osd, dca, efe, and smnptd.

-For more information, see "SMS Daemons" on page 28, "Message Logging" on page 137.
-For efe, refer to the Sun Management Center User's Guide.
+For more information, see "SMS Daemons" on page 26, "Message Logging" on page 143.
+For efe, refer to the Sun Management Center 3.0 Supplement for Sun Fire 15K/12K Systems.